-Neal Rubin: All dolled up, Simone Biles takes silver in Detroit
+Rubin: Dolled-up Simone Biles takes silver in the D

 I liked the Simone Biles doll, but experience has taught me that I am not a 9-year-old girl.

 I was hugely impressed with the Prince doll, too, but that was a case where consumer expertise was even more crucial: Would a little girl want to play with a deceased pop star with flocked-on facial hair?

 That was up to my fellow judges to determine at what I’ve come to think of as Dollapalooza — the annual doll-dressing competition of the Old Newsboys Goodfellow Fund in Detroit.

 The Goodfellows will distribute 34,000 Christmas packages this year to 4-to-13-year-olds in Detroit, Highland Park, Hamtramck, River Rouge and Harper Woods.
 About 10,000 of those parcels of generosity and cheer will contain dolls.

 The dolls, subcontracted by Santa Claus to some offshore factory, show up at Goodfellows headquarters wearing only briefs and shoes — but the girls don’t see them that way on Christmas morning.